euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 **Clear settings / Reset**

-We have added a menu item on top with lavel "Reset" if it is tapped sdk will reset to default value all.
-You can al so reset with this instruction:
+We have added a menu item on top , with a label "Reset" if it is tapped sdk will reset all settings to default value.
+You can also reset programmatically with this:

 ```kotlin
 ENSettings.getInstance().clearSettings()